Jelle Maas

 Jelle Maas (born 19 February 1991) is a Dutch retired badminton player specializing in doubles events.
 He was the bronze medalists at the 2018 European Championships and 2019 European Games.

+He won a total of seven Dutch National Badminton Championships in the Men's doubles event, four with Jacco Arends in 2012, 2014, 2015 and 2016 and three with Robin Tabeling in 2017, 2018 and 2019.

 Badminton Nederland announced his retirement from the international tours on 22 July 2020, and officially left the national training center on 1 September 2020.